mitigation-controller/mitc/README.md

 [User documentation](https://github.com/mitigation-controller/mitc/tree/main/doc/User_Manual.md)

 ## Did you find a bug or have a feature request?
-Excellent, please let us know by creating a new issue using the appropriate [templates](https://github.com/mitigation-controller/mitc/issues/new/choose).
+Excellent, please have a look at our contribution [guidelines](https://github.com/mitigation-controller/mitc/blob/dev/CONTRIBUTING.md).

 ## Contributing
 You are welcome to contribute as developer to the code via pull requests.